festivitymishra/festivitymishra.github.io/_projects/(3)NetworkX_Simulation.md

 ![preview](https://github.com/festivitymishra/festivitymishra.github.io/blob/master/_projects/figures/Sim2.gif?raw=true)

 #### Business Problem :
+As organizations design large teams for growth, it is required to have an oversight on scale and network for reducing operation cost and increasing productivity.

 #### Solution :
+* Simulation of growth of an organization with different strategies using NetworkX in python.
+* Designed an agent bases simulation with Pysim to access the cost of operation within various cases using tree traversal techniques.
-Optimised organization hierarchy to reduce operations cost and increased productivity with different growth & compensation strategies using DI graph NetworkX and PySim.
+* Optimized organization hierarchy to reduce operations cost and increased productivity with different growth & compensation strategies using DI graph NetworkX and PySim.

 ![preview](https://github.com/festivitymishra/festivitymishra.github.io/blob/master/_projects/figures/Distribution.png?raw=true)